christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

 <HalfImage src={resource_loading} />

-Additionally my goals include high reliability&mdash;
+Additionally I need high reliability&mdash;
-when I'm standing in front of an audience, my presentation **has** to work.
+when you're standing in front of an audience, your presentation **has** to work.
-A part of this is the ability to present without an active internet connection.
+A necessity for this is the ability to present without an active internet connection.
-If you're hosting your presentation locally, this might sound simple at first.
+If you're hosting your presentation locally, this might sound simple enough.
 But it get's more complicated when you realize just how many typical web solutions load resources from content delivery networks (CDNs).
 These CDNs might not be reachable at all time and are a big privacy concern.
 Therefore I don't accept anything that doesn't get loaded from my own site.
+This mostly concerns the plugins I need.

 So I created a *slightly* different way of using reveal.js:
 I'm using a single [Git repository](https://github.com/christopher-besch/presentations) for all my presentations, each in their own directory.
 They have access to reveal.js, my custom themes, whatever plugins I consider useful and other static resources.
-A custom build script `buils.sh` puts everything needed for hosting all presentations in the `public` directory.
+A custom build script `buils.sh` puts everything needed for hosting the presentations in the `public` directory.

 <Spacer />

 ## Build Script

+This section explains in detail what the `build.sh` script needs to do in order for my way of using reveal.js to work.
+It is written for those who are already somewhat familiar with bash scripting and [reveal.js's build process](https://revealjs.com/installation/#full-setup).

-First of all it clones reveal.js into the build directory `reveal`, which isn't being tracked by Git (included in `.gitignore`).
+First of all it clones reveal.js into the build directory `reveal`, which isn't being tracked by Git (excluded via `.gitignore`).
 After which it checks out a specific version of reveal.js.
 ```bash
 echo "cloning reveal.js..."